 After the Fingertip Has Been Repaired

 Do not remove the dressing placed on the finger in the emergency room.
 It must stay clean and dry.
-The bandage will be removed in the office about 5-10 days later.
+The bandage will be removed in the office about five to 10 days later.

 Keep the hand elevated higher than the heart.
-Have your child use a sling when he/she is walking around.
-Prop your child's arms on pillows when he/she is sitting or lying down.
-This simple step will decrease both swelling and painful throbbing.
+Have your child use a sling when they are walking around.
+Prop your child's arms on pillows when they are sitting or lying down.
+This simple step will reduce both swelling and painful throbbing.
 Ice packs are helpful, too.

-The pain usually decreases after the first 48 hours.
-During the first two days, pain medications such as acetaminophen (Tylenol) or ibuprofen (Advil) may be necessary.
-They can be given every 4-6 hours.
+he pain usually lessens after the first 48 hours.
+During the first two days, pain medications such as acetaminophen (Tylenol®) or ibuprofen (Advil®) may be reeded to help with pain.
+They can be given every four to six hours.
 Ask the doctor or nurse what dose is right for your child.
-If pain does not improve after an hour of elevation, ice, and pain medicine, contact your child's doctor.
+If pain does not get better after an hour of elevation, ice and pain medicine, contact your child's doctor.

-Most fingertip injuries occur when a child is in dirty settings -- places where people are at risk for infection, tetanus, etc. Antibiotics should be taken as directed to prevent infection.
+Most fingertip injuries happen when a child is in dirty settings—places where people are at risk for infection, tetanus, etc. If prescribed, antibiotics should be taken as directed to prevent infection.